- About us

 Mr Chris Jose was appointed for a period of three years from 18 December 2017.

 Mr Jose brings more than 30 years of experience in competition law in government and in private legal practice.
 After a number of years as a barrister specialising in competition and market regulation, for 15 years from 2002 Mr Jose was a partner at Herbert Smith Freehills in competition and market regulation advising his corporate and government clients on a broad range of matters in competition and consumer law and infrastructure regulation.
-Mr Jose has advised many clients in regulated sectors including in electricity distribution, gas pipelines, airports, ports and rail transport.
+He has advised many clients in regulated sectors including in electricity distribution, gas pipelines, airports, ports and rail transport.
+In May 2018 he was appointed as a full time member of the Australian Communications and Media Authority.

 Mr Jose holds a Diploma of Law (University of Sydney) and a Master of Business Administration from the University of Melbourne.

-Mr Martin Wallace was appointed to the Council for a period of three years from 18 December 2015.
+Mr Martin Wallace was initially appointed to the Council for a period of three years from 18 December 2015.
+In December 2018, he was re-appointed to the Council for a period of two years to December 2020.

 Mr Wallace was previously the Secretary of the Tasmania Department of Treasury and Finance.
-He has more than 30 years of direct experience in public administration and business and financial management in addition to his experience with the energy and telecommunications sectors and regulatory policy.
-He is an experienced board member and has been a director of Aurora Energy Pty Ltd, Tasmanian Public Finance Corporation and Tastel Limited.
+He has extensive experience in public administration, regulatory policy and business and financial management as well as senior executive experience in the energy and telecommunications sectors.
+He is an experienced board member, including past roles with Aurora Energy Pty Ltd, the Tasmanian Public Finance Corporation, Tastel Limited and the Governing Council of the Tasmanian Health Service.

 Mr Wallace has a Bachelor of Economics (Honours) degree.